alinahid477/tapwizard/README.md

 follow the prompt of the UI for a guided experience of installing TAP on k8s

 ## Usage
 - `--install-tap` Signals the wizard to start the process for installing TAP for Tanzu Enterprise.
+Optionally pass values file using -f or --file flag.
+There's a sample values file in the `template` directory called `tap-values-sample.yaml`
 - `--install-app-toolkit` Signals the wizard to start the process for installing App Toolkit package for TCE.
 Optionally pass values file using -f or --file flag.
 - `--install-tap-package-repository` Signals the wizard to start the process for installing package repository for TAP.
 - `--install-tap-profile` Signals the wizard to launch the UI for user input to take necessary inputs and deploy TAP based on profile curated from user input.
 Optionally pass profile file using -f or --file flag.